 At times WaterFire has been threatened by its own popularity, requiring strategies to deal with crowd control on land and water.
 As a cultural catalyst WaterFire draws people to theater and dance productions in WaterPlace Park as well as events staged throughout the city.
 The Sovereign Ballroom, whose shiny black floor covers the cobblestone street adjoining the sculpture plaza, draws crowds to tango, waltz, salsa or fox trot, and the Verizon Jazz Stage features live jazz in a cabaret setting at the foot of College Hill, both enhancing the WaterFire experience.
 Food vendors are stationed at key spots to provide food and drink to thousands of hungry visitors.
 Gondolas and tour boats enable visitors to have a close-up view and a fleet of Thai boats is frequently used for sculptural displays.

 No longer do I worry that the crowds might not come, but when I see the crowded city streets thronged with an armada of strolling young and old, with picnic baskets and looks of anticipation on their faces, my heart still leaps.
 I recall the magic of a night in France, delighted that in Providence we don’t have to wait a year for the next presentation of WaterFire.

-Joan Slafsky, along with Jeanne Sturim, were responsible for convincing Barnaby Evans that it was possible to continue his 1996 fire installation as an on-going arts installation.
-Salfsky then worked to make it happen and currently serves on the Board.
+Joan Slafsky, along with Jeanne Sturim, was responsible for convincing Barnaby Evans that it was possible to continue his 1996 fire installation as an on-going arts installation.
+Slafsky then worked to make it happen and served on the Board until January of 2020.